QP/C 7.2.2

 Precondition qxk_mutex:200

-• must be called from an extended thread;
+• this operation must be called from an EXTENDED thread;

-• the thread must NOT be already blocked on any object.
+• the calling thread must NOT be already blocked on any object.

 Note